British lawmakers have soundly rejected Theresa May's Brexit deal, in the biggest defeat for any UK government in the modern parliamentary era.

 How the UK got here

-Tuesday night's vote was the product of more than two and a half years of negotiations, after 51.9% of British people voted to leave the EU in 2016.
-And with just 73 days left before the country is due to leave the EU, the UK is no closer to knowing will happen post-March 29.
+Tuesday night's vote was the product of more than two and a half years of tortuous debate and negotiations, after 51.9% of British people voted to leave the EU in 2016.

-Inconveniently for May, untangling a 45-year marriage was not as easy as some Brexiteers claimed it would be.
-Particularly when it comes to the contentious Irish backstop -- an insurance policy to prevent a hard border in Ireland -- which has been a thorn in the side of May's deal.
+Untangling a 45-year marriage was not as easy as some Brexiteers claimed it would be.
+Particularly when it came the contentious Irish backstop -- an insurance policy to prevent the return of border infrastructure between Northern Ireland and the Republic of Ireland -- which has been a thorn in the side of May's deal.

-May's defeat seemed inevitable since she secured the withdrawal agreement in Brussels in November.
-Lawmakers were supposed to vote on her deal in December but the process was thrown into disarray after May pulled the plug on the parliamentary vote and delayed it until now.
-She admitted her decision to delay it in December was made after it became clear she would lose it 'by a significant margin.'
+May's defeat seemed inevitable.
+Lawmakers were due to vote on her deal in December but the process was thrown into disarray after May pulled the plug, admitting she would lose the vote "by a significant margin."